Margo Guryan: Resurgence

-Interest in Guryan's recordings underwent something of a revival in the 1990s, particularly in Japan.
+Interest in Guryan's recordings underwent a revival in the 1990s, particularly in Japan.
 British band Saint Etienne covered "I Don't Intend to Spend Christmas Without You" for a 1998 fan club single.
 Linus of Hollywood met with Guryan in 1999, and as well as covering two of her songs on his Your Favourite Record album, reissued Take a Picture on his Franklin Castle Records imprint (in conjunction with Oglio Records) in 2000.
 Trattoria Records (Japan) and Siesta Records (Spain) also reissued the album.

-In 2001, a collection of demos entitled 25 Demos was released by Franklin/Oglio.
+In 1999, Kevin Dotson, Linus of Hollywood, visited Margo Guryan at her residence in Larchmont Village.
+Guryan presented Dotson with a selection of demos she had recorded during the 1960s and 1970s that were never released, along with sheets containing other original songs.
+Inspired by the quality of her work, Dotson encouraged Guryan to record these demos, which ultimately culminated in the 2001 release of the collection of demos entitled 25 Demos by Franklin/Oglio.
 An alternate version entitled Thoughts, released by UK-based RPM Records, has the 25 demos, plus two recordings of Guryan singing songs written by others.
 These tracks were also compiled by Burger Records on a 2014 cassette entitled 27 Demos, which Oglio again released on CD.
 To promote the re-release, Guryan issued a music video for the album track "California Shake", co-written by Richard Bennett.

-In 2006, the song "Take a Picture" was used in a TV advert for mobile camera phones.